How to identify the potential we have within ourselves for key human qualities like inner peace, inner freedom, compassion and resilience.

 A piano lesson with Kaito Kobayashi on the first movement of F. Schubert’s piano sonata in A minor, D.537.
 Color change, beat vs. sound, mood, how to practice...

 Continuing the lesson with Kaito Kobayashi on the second movement of F. Schubert’s piano sonata in A minor, D.537.

 Piano four hands and polyphonic songs from the North of Portugal.
 A parallel between four hands piano playing (where two pianists share the same instrument in an intimate and complex relationship) …

 Music from Budapest and Vienna.
 The cities of the Danube river, particularly Vienna and Budapest, are a source of astonishing music throughout the ages.
 We will revisit this heritage through the …

 Rediscover with Maria the individual performances from Singing Hands and Cities of the Danube.

 Dialogues about composers, music and nature

 Introducing your Child to Meditation

-A series of simple meditations to practice with young children aged 4 to 8.
+Simple meditations to practice with young children aged 4 to 8.
 To meditate means to open the heart and train our mind to be present and fully aware of everything we do.
 These five minutes of daily meditation will bring parents and children to meditate together.
-The entire course is …
+The entire course is free.